Plan hybrid connectivity between Skype for Business Server and Teams

 Multiple deployments of Skype for Business Server in multiple forests.
-This configuration can arise as a result of merger and acquisition scenarios, as well as in more complex enterprises.
+This configuration can arise as a result of merger and acquisition scenarios, and in more complex enterprises.
 Consolidation of all users from on premises to the cloud in a single Microsoft 365 organization can be achieved for any organization with multiple Skype for Business deployments, provided that the following key requirements are met:

 There must be at most one Microsoft 365 organization involved.
 Consolidation in scenarios with more than one organization is not supported.

 At any given time, only one on-premises Skype for Business forest can be in hybrid mode (shared SIP address space).
 All other on-premises Skype for Business forests must remain fully on premises (and presumably federated with each other).
-Note that these other on-premises organizations can sync to AAD if desired with new functionality to disable online SIP domains available as of December 2018.
+Note that these other on-premises organizations can sync to Microsoft Entra ID if desired with new functionality to disable online SIP domains available as of December 2018.